The Spec Coding Editorial Team

 - For acceptance criteria: name actor, trigger, observable result, and at least one negative path.

-How Field Experience Shapes the Examples
+How Failure Patterns Shape the Examples

-Daniel treats examples as small simulations of real delivery work.
+We treat examples as small simulations of real delivery work.
 A useful example should name the actor, the system boundary, the state change, the failure path, and the evidence a reviewer would inspect before release.
 That is why many Spec Coding examples mention idempotency keys, rollback triggers, permission checks, migration risk, and observable production signals instead of staying at the level of generic best practice.

 When an article is updated, the first pass is not "can this be longer?" but "can a reader use this to prevent a specific mistake this week?"
 If the answer is unclear, the section is rewritten around a concrete decision point, a review question, or a before/after comparison.